 Best Times to Book Your Festival Camping Trip

-Book Summertown’s Bluegrass Special packages by April for the best rates and guaranteed spots.
+Smaller festivals like Exit 56 Blues Fest need March bookings for guaranteed camping access.
+Book Summertown’s Bluegrass Special packages by April for the best rates and spots closest to the stage areas.

 Local Attractions Near Festival Campgrounds